AronAyub/OOP--Python/README.md

 - objects - are specific instance of a class
 - Inheritance - means by which a  class can inherit capabilities from another
 - Composition - building complex object out of the other objects

+## Magic Object Methods
+- They are set of methods that python automatically associates with every class defination -Customize the objects behaviour and integarate with the language
+- Define how objects are represented as strings
+- Control access to attribute values, both for get and set.
+- Build in comparison and equality testing capabilities
+- allow obects to be called just like functions